TrucG01/ImageML/README.md

 Configure `config.yaml`, run a training session, and share qualitative/quantitative results via the issue tracker to help evolve the pipeline.

 ---

+> **Note:** Example paths in this README use placeholder directories.
+Replace any user-specific paths (e.g., `C:/Users/YourName/...`) with your own dataset locations.
+No private or sensitive information is required for setup or usage.

 ## Customizing the Model (Backbone, Layers, Activation)